misterio33/agata_project/README.md

 	`virtualenv venv` this command will create venv folder

-4. To activate virtual environment print the followint at the terminal:
+4. To activate virtual environment print the following in the terminal:

 	`source venv/bin/activate` this command will activate virtual environment, you must see (venv) at your promt

-5. To install all needed libraries via printing the followint command:
+5. To install all needed libraries run the following command:

-	`pip install -r requirements.txt` this command will install every libriary specified at the requirement.txt document
+	`pip install -r requirements.txt` this command will install all libraries

 6. After installing libraries go to agata_project_folder and run help for agata.py file